Where is Camp Onyahsa located?

-Check-in is scheduled between 2:30pm and 4:00pm on Sundays.
-Each family will receive a confirmation letter with a specific check-in time listed.
+Check-in is scheduled between 2:30 pm and 4:00 pm on Sundays.
+Each family will receive a confirmation email 1-2 business days before Sunday check-in with a specific check-in time assigned.
 Camp sessions end on Saturday at approximately 11:30 am.
-Parents are invited to attend the awards presentation that runs from 10:30-11:15am.
-Mini-Camp ends on Wednesday at approximately 7:30pm.
-Parents are invited to the awards ceremony from 6:45pm- 7:00pm.
+Parents are invited to attend the awards presentation that runs from 10:30-11:15 am.
+Mini-Camp ends on Wednesday at approximately 7:30 pm.
+Parents are invited to the awards ceremony from 6:45 pm- 7:00 pm.

-The average camper enrollment is fewer than 100 overnight campers and 16 day campers per session, which allows our camp to foster a real sense of belonging.
+The average camper enrollment is fewer than 100 overnight campers and 16-day campers per session, allowing our Camp to foster a sense of belonging.

 Can I send extra food with my camper?

-No, the presence of food or beverages in the living areas presents safety concerns with respect to food allergies, spoilage and rodents.
+No, the presence of food or beverages in the living areas presents safety concerns for food allergies, spoilage, and rodents.
 It also poses equity issues.
 Central to our wellness aims, Onyahsa offers nutritious meals and snacks throughout the day.
-Special dietary foods will be accepted and stored in the kitchen area for serving under the supervision of the Health Director.
+Special dietary foods will be accepted and stored in the kitchen area to serve under the Health Director's supervision.

 May I call my camper to check on them?

-From years of our own experience, along with that of other respected resident camps, we recommend that parents do not call children during their camp session unless it is an emergency.
+From years of experience, along with other respected resident camps, we recommend that parents do not call children during their camp session unless it is an emergency.
 If your child is experiencing significant challenges, is injured, or becomes ill, the Camp Administration will contact you.
-Many campers adjust well to camp until a phone call from a well-meaning parent.
+Many campers adjust well to Camp until a phone call from a well-meaning parent.

 May I send mail?

 Absolutely!
 Although we think it best not to make frequent phone calls or visits, we strongly encourage you to send letters to your children.
-It is also a good idea to send pre-stamped and addressed postcards or envelopes with them to Camp.
+It is also a good idea to send your camper with pre-stamped and addressed postcards or envelopes to Camp.
 These paper letters and cards tend to be those that are saved and cherished later.
-Our mailing address is PO Box 84, Dewittville, NY 14728.
-Our physical address is 5411 East Lake Rd, Dewittville, NY 14728
+Our mailing address is 5411 East Lake Road, Dewittville, NY 14728.

 What if my camper becomes homesick?

-Campers are encouraged to speak with counselors and the camp director’s any time they are having difficulties.
+Campers are encouraged to speak with counselors and Camp directors whenever they have difficulties.
 Our staff is always on duty and will do all they can to provide a positive experience for each camper.
 However, if a camper experiences significant challenges, they may telephone home.
-If this happens, you may wish to encourage the camper to stay by instructing him or her to “call back tomorrow if you still feel the same.”
+If this happens, you may wish to encourage the camper to stay by instructing them to "call back tomorrow if you still feel the same."
 As parents, we also encourage you to trust your instincts.
-No camper will be forced to endure a camp experience they perceive a negative.
-Please see our Parent Handbook for ways to prepare your children for a successful away-from-home experience prior to their arrival at Camp.
+No camper will be forced to endure a camp experience they perceive as negative.
+Please see our Parent Handbook for ways to prepare your children for a successful away-from-home experience before they arrive at Camp.

 May I pick up my camper early?

 For your child's safety, please avoid any mid-week check-outs.
-Due to the structure of our program, once the camper has checked out of camp, they cannot return.
-If an early check out is unavoidable, please contact the office prior to their start of their session to make arrangements.
+Due to the structure of our program, once the camper has checked out of Camp, they cannot return.
+If an early check-out is unavoidable, please get in touch with the office before the start of their session to make arrangements.

-Campers staying more than one consecutive week may spend the interim weekend at Camp, for an additional fee.
+Campers staying more than one consecutive week may spend the interim weekend at Camp for an additional fee.
 This fee includes all weekend meals, laundry money, a recreational activity, weekend programming at Camp, a Saturday night snack, and Sunday meals.
-Weekend Campers should bring mesh bags for laundry, which will be washed by staff.
+Weekend Campers should bring mesh bags for laundry, which staff will wash.

 What activities should my camper expect at the overnighter?

 Campers can expect similar activities as our traditional camp.
-We try to be outside as much as possible depending on the weather.
-We will offer two separate activities during each period for each camper to choose from.
+We try to be outside as much as possible, depending on the weather.
+We will offer two separate activities for each camper to choose from during each period.

 What is the "Bring A Friend for Free" discount?